pickyourtrail_logo

 6. Jatiluwih Rice Terraces – UNESCO Heritage Viewpoint in Bali

-The Jatiluwih rice terraces are a UNESCO World Heritage Site and one of the popular viewpoints in Bali.
+The Jatiluwih rice terraces are a UNESCO World Heritage Site and one of the most popular viewpoints in Bali.
 The village covers 600 hectares of fertile land along the slopes of the Batukaru mountain range.
 The viewpoints are spread along a road that winds through the village, from where one can enjoy the lush panoramic views and the magical sunset.

 • Location: Jalan Jatiluwih, Penebel, Bali